 2.5.1 - Added cosine/sine/Chebyshev/empty transform in addition to Fourier

 Be sure to subscribe to the project mailing list where you can discuss topics of interest with other users and developers and get timely news regarding this library.
-Click on Issues tab above to see the list of outstanding problems or report a new problem or suggestion.
 You can also reach the main author Dmitry Pekurovsky here.

 We are interested to hear your experiences and suggestions for future releases.
 Please let us know if you are interested in contributing to future development of the library.
 The author is also interested in collaborating on computational science projects where 3D FFT and related transforms are applied.